 For each named executive officer, the financial metrics account for 100% of the target bonus, with the revenue target and the Adjusted EBITDA target accounting for 50% each.
 The actual percentage is determined on the basis of the Company's achievement of the revenue and Adjusted EBITDA targets that the Compensation Committee establishes for the applicable fiscal year.
-With respect to these targets, the financial goals are based upon goals established for the applicable fiscal year.
 For participants to earn any payout under the plan, the Company must achieve at least 95% of both the revenue and Adjusted EBITDA goals.
 Assuming both of these thresholds are achieved, payouts are made based on the Company's achievement of a minimum of 95% of both the revenue goal and Adjusted EBITDA goal (resulting in a bonus of 50% of the target bonus) and a maximum of 105% of the revenue goal and 107% of the Adjusted EBITDA goal (resulting in a bonus of 150% of the target bonus).
 Performance between minimum and maximum levels results in prorated payments using straight-line interpolation.